 Santa Claus is coming to town

 Well-behaved children and older can expect a visit from Santa Claus, who brings presents and gifts and loves to give hugs.
-He will be sitting next to the Christmas tree and the fireplace, and loves Santa cookies.
+He will sit next to the Christmas tree and the fireplace, and loves Santa cookies.
 Santa Claus is an NPC, but it is possible to create your own Santa Claus in Create a Sim, where you will find his outfit, hair and beard.

 End the year with a bang

-The year ends with firework, which can be bought at festival stands in town.
+The year ends with firework, which can be purchased at festival stands in town.
 Celebrate New Year’s Eve with family and friends, and count down to zero in front of the television or during a concert.
 The new year is just around the corner and soon Spring will arrive!